funccFORCE/javascript_learning/README.md

 fetchAPI theory and code

 # DAY-2
-async and awaut functions use
+async and await functions use

 # DAY-3
 regular expressions or regex